 Hormone therapy continues to be researched.
 Staff will help you make careful decisions about this therapy based on your symptoms and the latest scientific information.
-The Women's Heart Clinic works closely with the Women's Health Clinic at Mayo Clinic's campus in Minnesota to provide this service.
+The Women's Heart Clinic works closely with the Menopause and Women's Sexual Health Clinic at Mayo Clinic's campus in Minnesota to provide this service.

 In the Women's Heart Clinic, you'll have full access to Mayo Clinic's diagnostic, therapeutic and surgical services for heart disease and other conditions that may be discovered.
 Doctors will coordinate your care with staff in several other areas as needed, including: